Bug report #13055

 assigning to Marco as it seems related to the changes in geometry engine.

-#2 Updated by Nyall Dawson almost 5 years ago
+#2 Updated by Nyall Dawson about 5 years ago

 - Resolution set to invalid